The Trap (British TV series): Part 1. "F**k You Buddy"

 In part one, Curtis examines the rise of game theory during the Cold War and the way in which its mathematical models of human behaviour filtered into economic thought.

-The programme traces the development of game theory, with particular reference to the work of John Nash (the mathematician portrayed in A Beautiful Mind), who believed that all humans are inherently suspicious and selfish creatures that strategize constantly.
-Building on his theory, Nash constructed logically consistent and mathematically verifiable models, for which he won the Bank of Sweden Prize in Economic Sciences, commonly referred to as the Nobel Prize in Economics.
+The programme traces the development of game theory, with particular reference to the work of John Nash, who believed that all humans are inherently suspicious and selfish creatures that strategize constantly.
+Building on his theory, Nash constructed logically consistent and mathematically verifiable models, for which he won the Nobel Prize in Economics.
 He invented system games that reflected his beliefs about human behaviour, including one he called 'Fuck You Buddy' (later published as "So Long Sucker"), in which the only way to win was to betray your playing partner, and it is from this game that the episode's title is taken.

 These games were internally coherent and worked correctly as long as the players obeyed the ground rules that they should behave selfishly and try to outwit their opponents, but when RAND's analysts tried the games on their own secretaries, they were surprised to find that instead of betraying each other, the secretaries cooperated every time.
 This did not, in the eyes of the analysts, discredit the models, but proved that the secretaries were unfit subjects.
 "This is in contrast to the proposed theoretical solution in which the two secretaries would have shared the amount g only, with the first secretary receiving m in addition.
 Upon inquiry, it developed that they had entered into the experiment with the prior agreement to share all proceeds equally!"

 It was not known at the time that Nash was suffering from paranoid schizophrenia, and as a result, he was deeply suspicious of everyone around him—including his colleagues—and was convinced that many were involved in conspiracies against him.
 It was this mistaken belief that led to his view of people as a whole that formed the basis for his theories.
 Footage of an older and wiser Nash was shown in which he acknowledges that his paranoid views of other people at the time were false.